The Ferris Wheel (band): Career

 The Ferris Wheel quickly became a popular club act in London, and toured more widely.
 They were signed to Pye Records by producer John Schroeder, who recorded an LP with them, Can't Break the Habit, in 1967.
 The record drew on both psychedelic pop and soul influences, with some of their songs and arrangements being likened to those of the Fifth Dimension while others were described as a Motown-influenced "gently trippy, soaring, and occasionally searing brand of soul music".
 Three singles were released from the LP: "I Can't Break the Habit" (1967), "Let It Be Me" and "The Na Na Song" (both 1968), but none reached the UK Singles Chart.

 The group continued to tour before Ferraz decided to leave the music business to raise a family.
-She was briefly replaced, in 1968, by Marsha Hunt, before she in turn left to be replaced by Linda Lewis.
+It was reported by Disc and Music Echo in the magazine's June 8, 1968 issue that a Californian female singer called Farina who made her debut with the group the previous week was the replacement.
+Marsha Hunt came in briefly, before she in turn left to be replaced by Linda Lewis.
 Among other personnel changes, Reeves was replaced by drummer Dennis Elliott, and in 1969 Field left, to be replaced by guitarist Terry Edmunds, who was in turn replaced towards the end of the group's career, first by Bernie Holland and finally Jim Cregan.
 Featuring Lewis as lead singer, the group signed a recording contract with the Polydor label, who issued a single, "Can't Stop Now" produced by Ian Samwell, at the start of 1970, followed by an album, Ferris Wheel.
 The album was released on the Uni label in the US, but was not successful.
 The group separated in 1970.